-Academic Requirements for Enrollment in Clinical Practicum Courses suitable progress in meeting the academic requirements for the degree, or professional development will be reviewed by the program's advisory committee to determine whether they may progress to participation in full time clinical practica.
+Academic Requirements for Enrollment in Clinical Practicum Courses

+All students are reviewed by their faculty advisors and the faculty as a group to determine readiness for clinical practica.
+Students who have received below a C in any previous coursework or are not making suitable progress in meeting the academic requirements for the degree, or professional development will be reviewed by the program's advisory committee to determine whether they may progress to participation in full time clinical practica.
 Specific policies and procedures regarding readiness for clinical education can be found in the Clinical Education Policy and Procedure Manual Prior to the start of full time clinical practicum courses, each student must pass a cumulative examination.
 The examination is a comprehensive review of all curricular content.
 The exam consists of three content areas: medical/surgical, orthopedic, and neurological.
 In each content area the student will be required to complete three components related to a specific case example.
 The students will complete a written response related to the case, practical examination and appropriate documentation for the case.
 Students must successfully complete testing in each content area in order to enter full time clinical training.
 If a student fails to demonstrate competency in one or more content areas he or she will be permitted to retake the exam up to 2 times at the discretion of the academic advisory committee.